sampsyo/cs6120/content/blog/2019-12-13-futil-fsm/index.md

 ### Interfacing

 This pass creates input port *clock* for all components and *valid* for the top level component.
-Notice in FuTIL we actually does not have the notion of logical time step.
+Notice in Futil we actually does not have the notion of logical time step.
 However, to make things easier for RTL translation, we created these ports.

 #### MUX Signatures